sensebox/books/edu/en/projects/implement_sound.md

 ## Construction
 ### Step 1:
-If you build the circuit as shown in the graph and connect the Arduino to the power supply, the beeper should produce a loud sound.
+If you build the circuit as shown in the graph and connect the Arduino to the power supply, the buzzer should produce a loud sound.
 By doing this we have already completed our first step.

 <img src = "https://raw.githubusercontent.com/sensebox/resources/master/images/edu/station_9_buzzer_simple.png" width = "400" />

 ### Step 2:
 Now we’d like to integrate another component into our circuit that will enable us to change the volume.
-We will use a potentiometer to control the beeper’s volume, similar to the volume control knob that is seen on older radios.
+We will use a potentiometer to control the buzzer’s volume, similar to the volume control knob that is seen on older radios.

-Next, connect the `5V` output of the Arduino and the long pin of the beeper to the potentiometer.
+Next, connect the `5V` output of the Arduino and the long pin of the buzzer to the potentiometer.
 Now you are ready to change the volume using the potentiometer!

 <img src = "https://raw.githubusercontent.com/sensebox/resources/master/images/edu/station_9_buzzer.png" width = "400" />

 ### Step 3:
-A single continuous sound is not really exciting - our beeper is capable of more!
+A single continuous sound is not really exciting - our buzzer is capable of more!
 To produce different tones, we can use special outputs from the Arduino that are able to output pulse-width modulation.
 For more information on pulse-width modulation (PWM), look [here](http://arduino-for-beginners.blogspot.de/2011/02/arduino-pins-analog-style-output-pulse.html"PWM").

 These pins are marked with the sign ~: The included pins are 4, 5, 6, 9, 10 and 11.
-A beeper produces a specific sound for each pulse width.
+A buzzer produces a specific sound for each pulse width.
 Every tone on the scale (scale: c, d, e, f, g, a, h, c) receives a pulse width.
 We will use the construct `#define` as follows:

 ```arduino